joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Settings > Usage Quotas**.
 1. Select **Storage** tab.
-1. Select **Buy storage**.
-You are taken to the Customers Portal.
+1. Select **Purchase more storage**.
-1. In the **Subscription details** section, enter the desired quantity of storage packs.
-1. In the **Customer information** section, verify your address.
+1. Complete the details.
-1. In the **Billing information** section, select a payment method from the dropdown list.
-1. Select the **Privacy Statement** and **Terms of Service** checkboxes.
-1. Select **Buy storage**.

 After your payment is processed, the extra storage is available for your group namespace.

 To confirm the available storage, go to your group, and then select **Settings > Usage Quotas** and select the **Storage** tab.